The Barge

 Walter has been out in the canoe with me several times.
 He does well – doesn’t seem to be very enthusiastic about it, but it beats being left home.
 The canoe isn’t as much fun as my kayak but the kayak isn’t big enough for the both of us, so I had been thinking about tandems to accommodate the dog.

 Out of the blue, Robert asked me the other day if I wanted a free kayak; his neighbor had a 12′ two-seater he was giving away.
 Kismet!
-He brought to Hood River when we did the Glass Butte trip last month.
+He brought it to Hood River when we did the Glass Butte trip last month.

 Walter is nursing a sore foot so I couldn’t take him boating, but Mike and I went up to Kingsley Reservoir the other day to see how the boat handled.
 Spoiler alert: it handles like a barge, but it ought to be plenty stable enough for Walter Dawg.